-The clients I help to clear hurdles and sharpen their voice sustain my own advocacy work and remind me that a law degree is a hard-earned honor.
+Strengthening the voices of my admissions clients sustains my own advocacy work and reminds me that a law degree is a hard-earned honor.
 I feel grateful for each client I have cheered across the finish line to become my legal peer.
 More than ever, the rule of law depends on a new generation of lawyers.